couchbase/cbft/docs/dev-guide/index-definitions.md

       "feedBufferAckThreshold": 0
     }

+### Source UUID (sourceUUID)

+An index also has an optional _Source UUID_ attribute, whose meaning is dependent on the source type of the index.

+For example, when the source type is "couchbase", then the source UUID, which is optional, is treated as a Couchbase bucket UUID, in order to allow a strict identification of the correct bucket.

 ### Plan Params (planParams)

+An index has a _Plan Params_ JSON attribute, by which a user can specify how cbft should plan to partition the index and to allocate index partitions across cbft nodes in a cbft cluster.

+An example plan params JSON:

+    {
+        "maxPartitionsPerPIndex": 20,
+        "numReplicas": 1,
+        "hierarchyRules": null,
+        "nodePlanParams": null,
+        "planFrozen": false
+    }

+The fields in a plan params include:

+* maxPartitionsPerPIndex: integer >= 0

+* numReplicas: integer >= 0

+* hierarchyRules: JSON object

+* nodePlanParams: JSON object

+* planFrozen: bool, frozen == true

 ### Index UUID (indexUUID)

-The cbft system generates and assigns a unique _Index UUID_ to an index when an index is first created and every time the index definition is updated.
+The cbft system generates and assigns a unique _Index UUID_ to an index when an index is first created and whenever the index definition is updated.

-That is, an edit or update of an index definition by a user would result in a new Index UUID being generated and assigned to the index.
+That is, if you edit or update an index definition, the cbft system will re-generate a new Index UUID for changed index definition.

 # Index definition operations